 While the growth spurts are fun, you’d do well to keep an eye out for “yellow nutrients”, as – according to its creator – these are part of a process which lets you ‘evolve’.
 While I did collect plenty (11), unfortunately, I managed to get stuck before reaching that stage; wedged myself between two walls but good, ending my adventure right then and there.

 Not that it mattered a whole lot, as a couple of huge organisms in the current area had their minds set on being bullies, pinballing me between two pairs of claws, almost resulting in the death of Miopia‘s nameless protagonist in mere seconds.
-A short-lived victory that one, as that what lied ahead resulted in a fate worse than death: permanent entrapment.
+A short-lived victory that one, as that what lay ahead resulted in a fate worse than death: permanent entrapment.
 Poor not-so-tiny-anymore 125m large blob.

 That one potential issue aside, chances are you’ll have no problem surpassing my massive (get it?)
-125m record – might even evolve, gain some cool abilities?
+125m record – might even evolve and gain some cool abilities?
 In fact, let’s test that theory: Miopia links (downloadable and browser) can be found on its 2014 Indie Game Maker Contest page.
 Have fun!